techwithnc/myproject/project-03/README.md

 ![pj03](https://user-images.githubusercontent.com/120474799/216760493-89660718-551e-43eb-a3f0-da2f4353a7e3.png)

 ## What is this?
-This is a sample project that I was practiced on persistent volume (pv) and persistent volume claim (pvc)
+This is a simple project that I was practiced on persistent volume (pv) and persistent volume claim (pvc)

 ## What type of kubernetes resources used in this project?
-In this sample project , I've used six types of kubernetes resources.
+In this simple project , I've used six types of kubernetes resources.
 These are  ...
 - Deployment (deploy)
 - Namespace (ns)
 - Pod (po)